exphp-share/unsafe-gotchas/src/thread-sync.md

 ```

 Here, a single thread calling `try_lock()` multiple times on a
+`RecursiveSpinLock` object (or, for that matter, slyly keeping the `&mut T`
-`RecursiveSpinLock` object will get multiple mutable references to its inner
+around after calling `unlock()`) can get multiple mutable references to its
-data, which is illegal in Rust.
+inner data, which is illegal in Rust.

 If you really need a recursive lock, you will need to make its API return
 a shared `&` reference, or to turn it into an unsafe API that returns a raw